eagle-io/docs/source/api/resources/nodes.rst

 Rating configuration
 ````````````````````
 Rating configuration can be included in the update request for :ref:`Rating Parameter <rating-parameter>` nodes.
-An *inputNodeId* is required which specifies the Number Parameter node to use as the input for the rating calculations.
+An *inputNodeId* is required which specifies the Number Parameter to use as the input for the rating calculations.
 Multiple ratings can be defined, with the *startTime* used to determine the data range each rating will apply.

 .. note::